Party and play: Risks

 The use of drugs like mephedrone, GHB/GBL, and crystal meth before or during sex, can have physical effects.
 These can include dehydration, a higher risk of HIV and other sexually transmitted infections (STIs), and drug-related injuries.
 Dehydration is a widespread problem with chemsex.
-This is because the drugs involved can often cause users to forget to drink water.
 This can lead to serious health problems, including seizures and even death.
 GHB/GBL and crystal meth can also increase the risk of injuries due to accidents or sexual encounters that go wrong.
-These injuries can be as minor as cuts and bruises, but they can also be dangerous in severe cases, such as haemorrhages, anal fissures, ripped anuses, anal prolapse, suffocation, and more.
+These injuries can be as minor as cuts and bruises, but they can also be dangerous in severe cases, such as haemorrhages, anal fissures, ripped anuses, anal prolapse and suffocation.
 Furthermore, the use of these drugs can affect erection and ejaculation.
-Gay/Bisexual men often will use Viagra or other ED drugs to overcome this issue.
-Unfortunately, this means that their body has to cope with drug interactions that very often go wrong leading, in many cases, to overdose, seizures, drug induced heart attacks, stroke, paralysis, neurological damage and even death.
-These physical risks are particularly higher in older men and those with pre-existing medical conditions.
+Gay/Bisexual men will often use Viagra or other ED drugs to overcome this issue.
+Unfortunately, this means that their body has to cope with drug interactions that can go wrong leading, in some cases, to overdose, seizures, drug induced heart attacks, stroke, paralysis, neurological damage and even death.
+These physical risks are higher in older men and those with pre-existing medical conditions.

 The same drug-induced loss of inhibitions makes PNP enthusiasts more vulnerable to more immediate threats, such as robbery, date rape, assault, or murder, by someone whom they meet for sex.
 Men in the chemsex scene have stated that sexual consent is not clearly defined and there can be a perception that anyone at a "party and play" get-together is assumed to consent.
+Some substances like GHB and ketamine can cause an inability to communicate or remain conscious which raises serious issues of consent.
+Using drugs to intentionally sexually violate someone is called Drug-Facilitated Sexual Assault.

-The phrase party and play – and pay has emerged as a warning that partying and playing may result in neurological damage, and leads to bareback sex which increases the chances of contracting HIV, and of resistance to HIV drugs.
+The abuse of drugs such as methamphetamine may cause neurological damage.
+Impaired judgement due to intoxication may lead to bareback sex, which increases the chances of contracting HIV.

-The use of crystal methamphetamine or mephedrone for chemsex is associated with "high-risk sexual behaviour… with little regard to consequences, poor ARV adherence for HIV, poor use of condoms, extended episodes of (often traumatic) sexual pursuits (e.g. fisting) typically lasting two to three days, [and] multiple sexual partners.
+According to the UK's NHS, the use of crystal methamphetamine or mephedrone for chemsex is associated with "high-risk sexual behaviour… with little regard to consequences, poor [antiretroviral drug] adherence for HIV, poor use of condoms, extended episodes of (often traumatic) sexual pursuits (e.g. fisting) typically lasting two to three days, [and] multiple sexual partners.
 Men who have sex with men in the chemsex scene who inject drugs tend to use 'clumsy injecting practices and knowledge', which increases the risks of injection problems.
 As well, since most chemsex takes place in private home parties, it is hard for public health staff to reach these participants to inform them of safer practices, as compared to reaching gay men in nightclubs, who can be approached by outreach workers".

 Methamphetamine suppresses autonomic response and can cause sores and abrasions in the mouth.
-Open wounds or damaged mucous membranes can turn typically low-HIV-risk sex acts such as oral sex into much-higher-risk sexual activity unless all HIV-positive participants are undetectable on HAART, or all HIV-negative participants are taking TRUVADA for PrEP in strict accordance with prescription instructions.
+Open wounds or damaged mucous membranes can turn typically low-HIV-risk sex acts such as oral sex into much-higher-risk sexual activity unless all HIV-positive participants are undetectable on HAART, and all HIV-negative participants are taking pre-exposure prophylaxis in strict accordance with prescription instructions.